 Vehicles abound in society and culture.
 These vary in age, color, manufacturer, and the amount of tire and brake wear.
-One topic which has been in the news and talked about recently has been securing these vehicles, especially the connected vehicles now and the future autonomous ones.
-Seemingly, there are many new articles with these as the story focus.
+One topic which has been in the news and talked about commonly has been securing these vehicles, especially the connected vehicles now and the future autonomous vehicles.
+Seemingly, there are new articles with these are the story focus.
 With these vehicles, due to the other assets the vehicle connects to (e.g. V2X, V2I, V2V, V2G, etc.), a successful attack has the potential to have a really bad day.

 Vehicles are becoming increasingly connected.
 At some point in the near future, the vehicles we have grown with will become autonomous.
 With all of these iterations with vehicle advancing in technology, one aspect becomes increasingly pertinent.
 The vehicles have to incorporate security into the vehicle’s infrastructure.
 The functionality requires it.
 As these vehicles control a greater extent of the operations, previously managed manually, the risk increases.
 When the vehicles are autonomous, the risk is rather significant.
 For instance, when the sensors are connected, the risk is for a false positive.
 If there is a tire pressure monitoring system (TPMS), the risk is for the equipment to read more or less than the actual air pressure reading in the tire.
 An attacker could successfully force the system to register an exceptionally low pressure reading forcing the driver to pull over to the side of the road.